Azure/ALZ-Bicep/docs/wiki/Contributing.md

     - Resource
     - Modules
     - Outputs
+- Use [parameter decorators](https://docs.microsoft.com/azure/azure-resource-manager/bicep/parameters#decorators) to ensure integrity of user inputs are complete and therefore enable successful deployment
+  - Only use the [`@secure()` parameter decorator](https://docs.microsoft.com/azure/azure-resource-manager/bicep/parameters#secure-parameters) for inputs.
+Never for outputs as this is not stored securely and will be stored/shown as plain-text!
 - Comments should be provided where additional information/description of what is happening is required, except when a decorator like `@description('Example description')` is providing adequate coverage
   - Single-line `// <comment here>` and multi-line `/* <comment here> */` comments are both welcomed
+  - Provide contextual public Microsoft documentation recommendation references/URLs in comments to help user understanding of code implementation
 - All expressions, used in conditionals and loops, should be stored in a variable to simplify code readability
 - Specify default values for all parameters where possible - this improves deployment success
   - The default value should be called out in the description of the parameter for ease of visibility